kinshuk4/daily-coding-problem-solutions/problem1001_1050/README.md

 - `8532 - 2358 = 6174`

 Write a function that returns how many steps this will take for a given input `N`.

+## Daily Coding Problem: Problem #1029 [Hard]

+This problem was asked by Google.

+Find the minimum number of coins required to make `n` cents.

+You can use standard American denominations, that is, 1¢, 5¢, 10¢, and 25¢.

+For example, given `n = 16`, return `3` since we can make it with a 10¢, a 5¢, and a 1¢.